Andrew J. Pincus

 While serving as General Counsel of the United States Department of Commerce (1997-2000), Andy had principal responsibility for the Digital Millennium Copyright Act and the Electronic Signatures in Global and National Commerce Act.
 He also participated in formulation of policy concerning intellectual property protection, privacy, domain name management, taxation of electronic commerce, export controls, international trade, and consumer protection.

-Before joining Mayer Brown, Andy served as General Counsel of Andersen Worldwide S.C.
-Following law school graduation, Andy was Law Clerk to The Honorable Harold H. Greene, United States District Court for the District of Columbia (1981-1982), after which he practiced with another major law firm in Washington.
+Before rejoining Mayer Brown, Andy served as General Counsel of Andersen Worldwide S.C.
+Following law school graduation, Andy was Law Clerk to the Honorable Harold H. Greene, United States District Court for the District of Columbia (1981-1982), after which he practiced with another major law firm in Washington.